evarvak/education_and_healthcare/README.md

 ![](figures/correlation1.png)<!-- -->

- The graph below shows two large clusters in our features:
+In addition to clusters of two, the graph above shows two large clusters in our features:

 | Cluster 1 | Cluster 2                                                                                   |
 |------|-----------------------------------------------------------------------------------------|